 Temperature

-Narrower processing window: Many synthetic polymers are more sensitive to thermal degradation above 40-50°C, whereas gelatin can be safely heated to 60°C during dissolution.
-Equipment would need precise temperature control to avoid polymer breakdown or premature setting.
-Heating jackets must use accurate PID controllers, and cooling zones must be finely tuned to avoid shock-setting or incomplete gelation.
+Narrower processing window: Many synthetic polymers are more sensitive to heat—they degrade above 40-50°C, while gelatin can safely hit 60°C during dissolution.
+So equipment needs precise temperature control to avoid breakdown or premature setting.
+That means heating jackets with accurate PID controllers and cooling zones finely tuned to avoid shock-setting or incomplete gelation.

-No reversible melt: Unlike gelatin, which liquefies upon reheating, many synthetic polymers set irreversibly.
-This means no rework of misformed capsules or gummies-scrap must be discarded, increasing material costs.
+No reversible melt: Unlike gelatin, which liquefies when reheated, many synthetics set irreversibly.
+No rework for misformed capsules or gummies—scrap gets tossed, raising material costs.
 Equipment must be designed for single-pass processing with minimal waste.

 pH Sensitivity

-Narrow tolerance: Gelatin is relatively pH-stable between pH 4-9, but synthetic polymers often have a sharp optimal pH range (e.g., pH 6-7.5 for carrageenan-based systems or polyvinyl alcohol).
-Outside this range, the polymer may fail to gel or may hydrolyze.
-Feed tanks and mixing vessels need inline pH monitoring and automated adjustment (e.g., using peristaltic pumps for acid/base dosing).
+Narrow tolerance: Gelatin is fairly pH-stable between 4 and 9.
+But synthetic polymers often have a sharp optimal pH range—say, pH 6–7.5 for carrageenan-based systems or polyvinyl alcohol.
+Outside that range, the polymer might fail to gel or even hydrolyze.
+Feed tanks and mixing vessels need inline pH monitoring and automated adjustment—peristaltic pumps for acid/base dosing, for example.

-Buffer system required: Many supplements contain acidic or alkaline ingredients (e.g., vitamin C or magnesium carbonates).
-A buffer must be pre-blended into the polymer solution before adding active ingredients, requiring additional mixing stages.
+Buffer system required: Many supplements contain acidic or alkaline ingredients like vitamin C or magnesium carbonates.
+So you have to pre-blend a buffer into the polymer solution before adding active ingredients.
+That means additional mixing stages.

 Shear Sensitivity

-Lower shear tolerance: Gelatin solutions can withstand high-shear pumps (e.g., centrifugal pumps) without losing gel strength.
-Synthetic polymers, especially those reliant on physical entanglement or hydrogen bonding, can shear-thin or irreversibly degrade under high shear.
-Equipment must use low-shear positive displacement pumps (e.g., lobe, peristaltic, or progressive cavity pumps) and avoid high-speed homogenizers.
+Lower shear tolerance: Gelatin solutions can handle high-shear pumps (centrifugal pumps, for instance) without losing gel strength.
+But synthetic polymers, especially those relying on physical entanglement or hydrogen bonding, can shear-thin or degrade irreversibly under high shear.
+So equipment must use low-shear positive displacement pumps—lobe, peristaltic, or progressive cavity—and avoid high-speed homogenizers.

-Gelling during flow: Some polymers set under shear (e.g., xanthan gum or gellan gum).
-Transfer lines must be kept short, with consistent bore diameters, and pumps should be operated at steady rates to prevent premature gelation in pipes.
+Gelling during flow: Some polymers set under shear—xanthan gum or gellan gum come to mind.
+Transfer lines need to be short, with consistent bore diameters, and pumps should run at steady rates to prevent premature gelation in pipes.

 Required Equipment Changes